eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">PPNot_05<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-Wallet Units, Relying Parties, and other relevant actors SHALL accept PID Provider trust anchors because of their secure notification by the Member States to the Commission and by their publication in the corresponding Commission-compiled PID Provider LoTE, which is sealed by the Commission.
+Wallet Units, Relying Parties, and other relevant actors SHALL accept PID Provider trust anchors and the trust anchors for PID revocation lists because of their secure notification by the Member States to the Commission and by their publication in the corresponding Commission-compiled PID Provider LoTE, which is sealed by the Commission.

 </div>
 </div>